cschwarz68/TrailerBackerUpper/notes.md

 		4. Use radians to angle conversion from the `math` module.
 		5. Clarified comments.
 See documentation for more detailed explanation.
 		6. Ignorings warning for polyfit function.
-		7. Changed to use -90, 0, 90 system.
+		7. Changed to use -90, 0, 90 system for steering.
+		8. And more.

-File: quick_capture_module.py
+File: `quick_capture_module.py`

 	To Do:
 		1. Clean up comments.
 DONE